CloudForgeCI/cfc-core/docs/applications/OIDC.md

 **Cause:** The callback URL doesn't match what's configured in Cognito.

 **Solution:** Verify the FQDN in your deployment context matches the Cognito app client callback URLs.
+If using Private CA without a custom domain, ensure `enableSsl: true` is set so the callback URL uses HTTPS with the ALB DNS name.

+#### Browser shows "Your connection is not private" warning

+**Cause:** Using AWS Private CA certificate without a custom domain.

+**Solution:** This is expected behavior when using Private CA. The certificate is valid but not trusted by browsers because it's issued by a private CA, not a public CA like Let's Encrypt or DigiCert.
+Options:
+1. Click "Advanced" → "Proceed to site" to continue (acceptable for dev/test)
+2. Import the Private CA root certificate into your browser/system trust store
+3. Use a custom domain with public DNS validation for production

 #### "Invalid username claim"